Data Breach & Cybercrime

 Making a data breach claim.
 What has changed?

-A recent case against Google for illegal data harvesting has transformed how data breach claims are managed in the UK.
+A case against Google for illegal data harvesting has transformed how data breach claims are managed in the UK.
 So, what does this mean for CWU members?

 Between 2011 and 2012, Google used cookies on Apple’s Safari web browser to illegally collect data about its users.
 In response, a group action claim was launched to help people challenge Google over this data privacy violation.
 While the case was initially thrown out, it was subsequently taken to appeal.
 And, in a “ground-breaking” ruling, the Court reformed the data breach claims process.